-Although these cannot cure mental disorders, some medications can improve symptoms and help a person resume social interaction and a normal routine while they work on their mental health.
+Although these cannot cure mental disorders, some medications can improve symptoms and help a person resume social interaction and a routine while working on their mental health.

-Some of these medications work by boosting the body’s absorption of feel-good chemicals, such as serotonin, from the brain.
+Some of these medications boost the body’s absorption of feel-good chemicals, such as serotonin, from the brain.
 Other drugs either boost the overall levels of these chemicals or prevent their degradation or destruction.

-A person coping with mental health difficulties will usually need to make changes to their lifestyle to facilitate wellness.
+A person coping with mental health difficulties may need to change their lifestyle to facilitate wellness.

 Having a support network, whether via self-help groups or close friends and family, can also be essential to recovery from mental illness.